 - Awards will be presented at ASNT’s Annual Conference

-- Submission of written final report within one month following the stated completion date of the proposed program that would describe in detail the course outline, textbooks and references that were used and include originals of any audio-visual materials developed.
+- Submission of written Final Report on the completed study or activity must be submitted one month following the stated completion date of the proposed program that would describe in detail the course outline, textbooks and references and laboratory materials that were developed and include originals of any audio-visual materials developed.
 Please submit final report to Michelle Thomas, Administrative Assistant, at: email@example.com.

 All Faculty Grant proposals should be formatted as follows:

-Title Page: The title page should list the title, the university name, the name of the faculty member submitting the proposal, address, telephone number, and signatures of the faculty member and appropriate university officials.
+Title Page: The title page should list the title, the university name, the name of the faculty member submitting the proposal, mailing address, telephone and fax numbers, and e-mail address(es).

-Biographical Information: Background information on the faculty submitting the proposal should be included.
-If possible, use ASNT’s Biographic Data Form for this information (download form below).
+Biographical Information: Background information on the lead faculty member and any other faculty member involved must be included.
+In addition, please complete the ASNT’s Biographical Data Form for this information (download form below).

 *The proposal must be signed by the faculty member and by an official authorized to commit the institution in business affairs.